woodruffw/pgpkeydump/README.md

 pgpkeydump somekey.asc
 ```

 Both ASCII-armored and binary inputs should work.
-If the filename input
+If the filename argument
 is omitted, standard input is read instead.
 Output always goes to standard
 output.